mjordan/GitBags/README.md

  7c295cc2f92f46f411e2b63e4ae025dc  data/1930-02-10-08.tif
 ```

-If your application doesn't require versioning of your payload files, and you never need to clone a GitBag, light GitBags offer a very efficient way of tracking changes to the contents of a Bag.
+If your application doesn't require versioning of your payload files, and you don't need to clone a GitBag, light GitBags offer a very efficient way of tracking changes to the contents of a Bag.

 ## License